 Set up Hotkeys and Hide Modes

-To set up the hotkeys and the hide mode, click Settings / Hotkeys or Tools / Hide/Minimize Replay Video Capture when recording.
+To set up the hotkeys and the hide mode, click Settings / Tools / Hide / Minimize Replay Video Capture when recording or Settings - Hotkeys / Hide Modes in the menu.
 The default keys are:

 Alt + A - start/stop recording

 Alt + D - mute/unmute microphone (dual audio recording)